sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 ---
 layout: post
-title: "Enabling two-factor authentication on your Mastodon account"
+title: "How to enable two-factor authentication on your Mastodon account"
 date: 2022-11-10 20:00:00 -0400
 comments: true
 ---